Appian Records give you the power to access all of your enterprise data in a single location, regardless of where your data lives.

 Data modeling can help you confirm the business needs your application will serve because you will need to collect information from stakeholders to build your data model.
 We recommend investing time in comprehensive data design before you start building other aspects of your application (such as the interfaces users will interact with).

 This page explains how to model data using the latest Appian Records features, some of which require that you enable data sync on your record types.
 To see the biggest benefits of working with your data in Appian, it is recommended that you enable data sync for your new record types to accelerate your application design.
 Your application can use any combination of record types regardless of whether they have data sync enabled.

 There are several advantages to data modeling that will make your eventual development process simpler.
 Here are a few reasons why building a data model is a recommended way to start the app-building process.

 On development teams, the model provides a central and accessible view of the most important part of an application: your business data.
-When all developers are able to make design decisions based on a shared understanding of the data, development will take less time and be more responsive to changing requirements.
+When all developers are able to make design decisions based on a shared understanding of the data, application development will take less time and be more responsive to changing requirements.

-Finally, your model helps ensure that you can answer important business questions using queries against your data and then quickly build reports using the answers.
+Finally, your model helps ensure that you can answer necessary questions using queries against your data and then quickly build reports using the answers.
 Appian has many features that make queries easy to build and update, and those features work best with a foundation of data that is crafted to show relationships in previously siloed information.